marciodrosa/VegaEnginePlus/README.md

 -------------------------------

 The gols of the project:
-- be a 2D game engine, initially based on VegaEngine (XNA project available here: https://github.com/marciodrosa/VegaEngine.git)
+- be a 2D game engine, initially based on VegaEngine for XNA (XNA project available here: https://github.com/marciodrosa/VegaEngine.git)
 - use the Lua script for many of the features, using C++ as root platform.
 - compatibility with Windows Phone, Windows 8, iOS and Android.